beckoningstranger/linguardian/README.md

 On Linguardian users can **learn and review user-generated vocabulary lists** that can be created using the website or by uploading csv-files.
 Of course they can also pick from the existing list catalogue.
 After learning the items users wait for a set period of time (the default is 4 hours), after which they are then tested on each of the learned items.
 If the tests go well, the amount of time between reviews increases, but once they make a mistake, it is reset to the initial 4 hours.
 This scientifically proven concept is called **spaced repetition**.

-Depending the language they are learning, users are also tested on the gender of nouns (for German or French) or the case that is followed by a preposition (German).
+Depending on the language they are learning, users are also tested on the gender of nouns (for German or French) or the case that is followed by a preposition (German).

 Uploading learnable items will also be added to a **browsable dictionary** that can be edited and refined.
 It aims to be as complete as possible, including example sentences, images, recordings, phonetic transcription, etc.

 ## Project Status

-As of right now, the dictionary, creating and managing lists and learning and reviewing lists have basic functionality, but the experience is unpolished and the design is bare-bones to say the least.
+As of right now, the dictionary, creating and managing lists and learning and reviewing lists have basic functionality, but the experience is unpolished and the design yet to be implemented.
+I am working on it here: <a href="https://www.figma.com/design/lOeIA9jB6QLTcKTwJVzYj8/Linguardian?node-id=419-572&t=RNUHs0xGzvzMy8u1-1" target="\_blank" rel="noopener">Linguardian Figma File</a>

 ## Overview of Languages, Frameworks & Libraries Used